spaylor4/udacity-d3/l5-dimple/l5_notes.md

 #### Building Chart

-Chart is plotted with code line `myChart.addSeries(null, dimple.bar.plot);`.
+Chart is plotted with code line `myChart.addSeries(null, dimple.plot.bar);`.
 The first argument is an option for faceting/grouping, which this example does not do, hence the null.

 Need to call `myChart.draw();` after all chart elements are constructed to render the chart in the webpage.

 Dimple automatically includes a tooltip with the data values.

+Dimple allows both a line and scatter plot on the same chart.
+To do so, you must add both series:
+    myChart.addSeries(null, dimple.plot.line);
+    myChart.addSeries(null, dimple.plot.scatter);